eXist-db/documentation/README.md

 1. Merge outstanding and reviewed PRs.

 2. Set version numbers in `pom.xml`.
-  2. Keep in mind, that the major version of the documentation app mirrors the [major version](https://github.com/eXist-db/exist/blob/develop/exist-versioning-release.md#versioning-scheme) the current eXist release.
-So for exist-db v3.x.x the documentation app will be v3.y.y.
+    2. The major version of the documentation app mirrors the [major version](https://github.com/eXist-db/exist/blob/develop/exist-versioning-release.md#versioning-scheme) of the current eXist-db release.
+So for exist-db version `3.x.x` the documentation's version should be `3.y.y`.
 Minor and Patch numbers can vary between the two.
     3. You should also check and set the appropriate `exist.version` to prevent users of older exist releases, from installing the wrong documentation locally.

+3. Edit the release notes in `xar-assembly.xml` describing which article changed and how.

 2. Follow the instructions from [Building from source](#building-from-source)